UN Days September

 INTERNATIONAL DAY OF PEACE VIGIL

-Intuition in Service and the UN Days & Years Meditation Initiative will again be sponsoring a 24 hour global meditation Vigil in 2008.
+Intuition in Service and the UN Days & Years Meditation Initiative is again sponsoring a 24 hour global meditation Vigil.
+Details and registration to use the Great Invocation or a world prayer of your choice at specific times here.

-This global meditation vigil is a contribution to a wider International Day of Peace Vigil being co-ordinated by a network of religious and spiritual organisations.
-The Vigil aims:
+This global meditation vigil is a contribution to a wider focus on meditation and prayer Be the Peace being co-ordinated by a network of religious and spiritual organisations.
+Be The Peace is inspired by the vision of co-creating the Largest Globally-Synchronized Meditation and Prayer for Peace in human history.

 Check out the many wonderful sites on this special Peace Day and its celebration: